mcv-m6-video/mcv-m6-2018-team6/README.md

 are supossed to be stored in gt_dir folder.

 Note: frames and their related grountruth images MUST share the same position in their respective lists.

+* **allvsalpha(frame_list,gt_list,th_lindspace)**
+Saves precision, recall and F1 vs alpha in class attributes.
+*frame_list:* list containing names of each frame which will be used to compute the evaluation.
+These frames are supossed to be stored in im_dir folder.
+*gt_list:* list containing names of each groundtruth which will be used to compute the evaluation.
+These gt are supossed to be stored in gt_dir folder.
+*th_lindspace:* Vector of different alphas to perform allvsalpha

+* **saveAllvsalpha()**
+Save in txt files precision, recall, F1 values.
+Textfile names are predefined according to instance name:
+name + {_F1.txt,_precision.txt,_recall.txt}.
+Files saved in directory of work.

+* **LoadAllvsalpha()**
+Load textfiles saved with *saveAllvsalpha()* function.
+Files are supposed to be stored at directory of work.